Should Landlords Accept a Partial Rent Payment?

 2. Go to the Properties tab.

-3. Locate the correct property and tenant unit.
+3. Locate and click on the correct property and tenant unit.

-5. Turn partial payments on using the toggle and set a minimum payment amount (Azibo has a $100 minimum).
+5. Toggle on partial payments and set a minimum payment amount.

 If you only want to enable partial payments for a single invoice:

-2. Click on the invoice arrow to expand.
+3. Click on the invoice arrow to expand the details.

-3. Turn partial payments on using the toggle for this invoice.
+4. Toggle on partial payments for this invoice.

-Built for landlords, Azibo’s intuitive platform helps you streamline rent collection, mitigate risks associated with partial payments, and ensure your investments stay protected.
+Built for landlords, Azibo's intuitive platform streamlines rent collection, mitigates risks associated with partial payments, and protects investments.

 Ready to try Azibo's free rent collection platform?
 Sign up today.